PrezBala/ProjectTwo-Quiz/README.md

 ## User Goals
 ### First-time Users
-+ The user can easily identify the main purpose of the site through titles and named buttons
++ The user can easily identify the main purpose of the site through the headline title and named buttons
 + The user can easily navigate to the high score page and see a list of there own score including other players too
 + The user can select the rules button to open a pop up that will advise the user on what to do and also a brief history of Marvel Studios.